nuxeo-sandbox/nuxeo-openapi/README.md

 #### `npm start`
 Starts the reference docs preview server.
+Open http://localhost:8080/ to browse the Nuxeo specification

 #### `npm run build`
-Bundles the definition to the dist folder.
+Bundles the definition to the docs folder.

+#### `npm run lint`
+Checks the syntax of the declared specification.

 #### `npm test`
 Validates the definition.